Absolute continuity, supports and idempotent splitting in categorical probability: Supports

 The final statement of \cref{thm:borelstoch_supports}{\,\textemdash\,}or in other words the existence of measurable maps between standard Borel spaces with non-measurable image{\,\textemdash\,}has the following unfortunate consequence.

 \begin{corollary} $\borelstoch$ is not support complete. \end{corollary}

 In order to address this shortcoming, one may wonder whether it is possible to construct a support complete Markov category that contains $\borelstoch$ as a full Markov subcategory.
-This is true, and it is an instance of a more general construction which we call \emph{free support completion}.
-This term is by analogy with the free cocompletion of a category, which is its presheaf category \cite[Exercise 6.7.4]{borceux1994handbook}.
+This is true, and it is an instance of a more general construction which we call the \emph{free regular support completion}.
+This terminology is by analogy with the free regular completion of a category with finite limits~\cite{hu1996free_regular}; the word ``regular'' also reflects \cref{prop:coregular_supports}.
+In light of \cref{thm:suppcomp_universal}, it would be an interesting problem to find an explicit description of the free regular support completion of $\borelstoch$.

 \begin{definition} Let $\cC$ be a causal Markov category.
-Its \newterm{free support completion} $\suppcomp$ is the causal Markov category described as follows: \begin{enumerate} \item Objects are pairs $(X,p)$, where $X \in \cC$ is an object and $p$ is any atomic morphism landing in $X$.
+Its \newterm{free regular support completion} $\suppcomp$ is the causal Markov category described as follows: \begin{enumerate} \item Objects are pairs $(X,p)$, where $X \in \cC$ is an object and $p$ is any atomic morphism landing in $X$.